 What is Arctic Monkeys?

 A rock ensemble from the United Kingdom.
 From their very first album, the group hasn’t stopped winning awards.
-Their first, second, and fifth albums have been recognized as the best by Brit Awards, the fourth by the Mojo Award, and the sixth was nominated for the Best Alternative Music Album.
+Their first, second, and fifth albums have been recognized as the best by the Brit Awards, the fourth by the Mojo Award, and the sixth was nominated for the Best Alternative Music Album.

 2004 – 2006

-The logo was likely designed by 2fly studio, which produced the band’s debut album – Whatever People Say I Am, That’s What I’m Not.
+The logo was likely designed by 2fly studio, which produced the band’s debut album, Whatever People Say I Am, That’s What I’m Not.
 The first songs of the collection appeared in 2004, and the final layout was completed in 2006.

 The chosen symbol is the band’s name, written in two levels.

-A distinctive feature of the image is the black dots in the letters O and C. The circular elements remind of discs and records.
+A distinctive feature of the image is the black dots in the letters O and C. The circular elements remind one of discs and records.
 The elongated and rounded glyphs M and Y hint at monkey tails.
 The unusual combined writing of “r” and “i” also adds uniqueness.
 Thanks to such features, the logo made the common words individual.

 The approach pointed to the guys’ desire to stand out among hundreds of rock bands.
 They experimented with sound and vocals until they finally found their niche in indie rock.